Skip to content

 Ghost FAQ

-How does Ghost compare to WordPress?
+How does Ghost's approach to theme customization compare to platforms like WordPress?

 Source: ghost.org